Zsmerritt/Flutter_AWS_CloudWatch/README.md

 </p>

 <p align="center">
-    If you have feedback or have a use case that isn't covered feel free to open an issue.
+    If you have feedback or a use case that isn't covered please open an issue.
 </p>

 ## Getting Started